r7wang/misc/gcloud/spanner/README.md

 ## Further Investigation
 * How do we migrate existing data into Cloud Spanner?
-* What is the process of schema migration?
 * Get a better understanding of Paxos consensus algorithm.
 * How is the performance consistency?
 * When to use single-consumer vs. parallel-consumer API?